 Justin G. Nelson

-For their efforts in establishing the NGLCC, Justin and his co-founder were named in December 2002 to OUT Magazine's Top 100 Greatest Gay Success Stories.
-Justin was also named one of the 25 Leading Men of 2006 by Instinct Magazine.
-Most recently he was selected for SmartCEO Magazine’s 2012 Top 20 Leaders We Admire and the 2012 Global LGBT Power 100 from the Guardian Newspaper in Great Britain.
-In 2010 Justin received the Outstanding Collaborative Partner Award from the U.S. Business Leadership Network for his work on disability issues.
-He has served as a past volunteer coordinator for the Wyoming Special Olympics, a Capitol Hill Chair for the March of Dimes Walk America and he served on the advisory board for the First Wyoming Race for the Cure.
-Justin holds a BA in political science from the University of Wyoming.
+For his efforts in establishing the NGLCC, Justin was named to OUT Magazine's Top 100 Greatest Gay Success Stories.
+Justin was also named to the 25 Leading Men of 2006 list by Instinct Magazine, SmartCEO Magazine’s 2012 Top 20 Leaders We Admire, and the 2012 Global LGBT Power 100 from the Guardian Newspaper in Great Britain.
+In 2010 Justin received the Outstanding Collaborative Partner Award from the U.S. Business Leadership Network for his partnership work on disability issues and is the recipient of the 2014 Vanguard Award from the Atlanta Gay & Lesbian Chamber of Commerce.